 And finally, the spool lip is the same one on the Saltiga but finished in mat silver instead of black.
 There is no difference in casting distance between the two reels.

-In the past I never felt the need to review Daiwa's or Shimano's second tier reels since they were severely downgraded mechanically and their prices were pretty close to the flagship reels.
-Now the rules have changed with the new flagship Saltiga 6500H priced at $1300, which makes a Catalina 6500H $450-$500 cheaper.
-Not only that the price gap is huge, but also the Catalina has upped the game with fundamental changes in how it's designed and constructed with an astounding number of parts from the Saltiga while lacking absolutely nothing functionally.
-The Catalina has 5 less bearings than the Saltiga, but two of those are the spool bearings that I've always believed were useless, two in the traverse block were replaced by rollers that are actually smoother and as durable, and the fifth missing bearings is in the handle and it makes zero felt difference.
-Two metal parts of the Saltiga were replaced by plastic in the Catalina, but both make no difference since the drag knob's disc is the one from the old Saltiga that never failed and the rear shield is 3 times as thick at the Stella's and actually more resilient than the one on the Saltiga.
-Other than that nonsense bling, what really matters in a reel is equal between the Saltiga and the Catalina: Gears, anti reverse, drag, rotor, and body.
-Daiwa rate both reels at 66lbs of maximum drag because they know they're equally strong, both are equally smooth and fluid with even a slight edge to the Catalina when loaded, the Catalina wins when it comes to ability to shim the spool, and finally the Catalina is more than an ounce lighter due to less bearings and the two plastic parts replacing metal ones.
+In the past I never felt the need to review Daiwa's second tier reel since it was highly downgraded mechanically and its price was pretty close to the flagship reel.
+Now that the Catalina is almost the same reel as the Saltiga while being $450-$500 cheaper in 6500H size, I just couldn't let it go.
+Yes, the Catalina has 5 less bearings than the Saltiga, but two of those are the spool bearings that I've always believed were useless, two in the traverse block were replaced by rollers that are as smooth and durable, and the fifth missing bearings is in the handle and it makes zero felt difference.
+Two metal parts of the Saltiga were indeed replaced with plastic in the Catalina, but both make no difference since the drag knob's disc is the one from the old Saltiga that never failed, and the rear shield is 3 times as thick at the Stella's and actually more resilient than the metal one on the Saltiga.
+Other than this nonsensical bling, what really matters in a reel is equal between the Saltiga and the Catalina; gears, anti reverse, drag, rotor, and body.
+Daiwa rate both reels at 66lbs of maximum drag because they know they're equally strong, both are equally smooth and fluid, the Catalina wins when it comes to ability to shim the spool, and finally the Catalina is more than an ounce lighter due to less bearings and the two plastic parts replacing metal ones.

-I did not need to test the Catalina for long because I had already tested the parts composing it but inside another reel called Saltiga 6500H which I've owned for nearly a year now.
+I did not need to test the Catalina for long because I had already tested the parts making it, albeit inside another reel called Saltiga 6500H which I've owned for nearly a year now.
 I loved the reel and fast tracked this review over other reels because I felt some guilt letting people buy Saltigas when they can save a large amount of money buying a Catalina instead.
-This review isn't about comparing Catalinas or Saltigas to reels by other makers because that's a whole different story, rather this review is basically an advice to people who have already decided on a Saltiga to get a Catalina instead if it's available locally in the equivalent size and speed.
+If you have already decided on a Saltiga, give the Catalina a look first if it's available in the equivalent size and speed.
 The Catalina is available in both high and low speeds in 3xxx, 4xxx, and 5xxx sizes, and for now only high speed in 6xxx size with the slower Catalina 6500 to come next year.
-Actually instead of buying a $1400 Dogfight you could buy a 6500H Catalina and an RCS-7000 spool ($325) for a total of only $1150, and you will have the original Catalina 6500H spool as an extra or you can sell it for a couple of hundred dollars and take the total cost even lower for a Dogfight that's not black.
-The Catalina creates a unique situation where a single company is making two true super spinners, and in response I've exceptionally updated my lists today to reflect that with the proper score given to the Catalina according to my set of criteria that awards more points to actual functionality than it does to bearing count and aesthetics.
-The full update of the lists will come in January 2013 as previously scheduled.
+Not only that it's a good alternative to standard Saltigas, but actually instead of buying a $1400 Dogfight you could buy a 6500H Catalina and an RCS-7000 spool ($325) for a total of only $1150, and you will have the original Catalina 6500H spool as an extra or you can sell it for a couple of hundred dollars to take the total cost even lower, and you'll have what is for all intents and purposes a "Dogfight" that's just not black.
+The Catalina creates a unique situation where a single company is making two true super spinners, and in response I've updated my lists today to reflect that with the proper score given to the Catalina according to my set of criteria that awards more points to actual functionality than it does to bearing count and aesthetics.

 I've blown $800 plus shipping and import duties on a reel that I absolutely don't need because I care about you smelly bunch, so don't hate me if I go on an extended break from reviews for a few months!!
 2012 was my most productive year with 7 reviews, and I really hope that you've enjoyed all of them